RxstydnR/Opticalflow/README.md

 ### image_preprocess.py
 This code is for formatting images that are unevenly shaped or have unwanted parts.
-In addition, Augmentation and removing noise are supported.
+In addition, augmentation and removing noise are supported.

-Included process are below, but more will be added in the future.
+Included process are below, but **more will be added in the future**.
 - Masking
 - Resize
 - Mediun Blur
 - Cropping
 - Random rotation and flipping

-Run "image_preprocess.py"
+**Run "image_preprocess.py"**

 ```bash
 python image_preprocess.py --data_path [Image folder] --save_path [Save folder]